pjnalls/pjnalls/README.md

 </h2>

-I'm a Master of Science in Information Technology postgraduate at the University of the People (MS in IT @ University of the People) 📚.
+I'm a Master of Science in Information Technology postgraduate at the University of the People (MS in IT @ UoPeople) 📚.

-Once I graduate, I'd like to be a Master of Science in Computer Science postgraduate with a Specialization in Machine Learning at Georgia Institute of Technology (MS in CS, Specialization in ML @ Georgia Tech) ✨.
+Once I graduate, I'd like to be a Master of Science in Computer Science postgraduate with a Specialization in Machine Learning at Georgia Institute of Technology (MS in CS, ML @ Georgia Tech) ✨.

 I'm also a software engineer with 8+ years of frontend development experience and a tutor by profession.
 I primarily write code in React Native, NativeWind, and TypeScript, building and teaching people and AI how to build cross-platform Expo apps for iOS, Android, and the Web.
 I also develop machine learning models with PyTorch, TensorFlow, and Python 🧠.